mongodb/specifications/source/change-streams/tests/README.rst

 3. ``ChangeStream`` will automatically resume one time on a resumable error (including `not master`) with the initial pipeline and options, except for the addition/update of a ``resumeToken``.
 4. ``ChangeStream`` will not attempt to resume on a server error
 5. ``ChangeStream`` will perform server selection before attempting to resume, using initial ``readPreference``
-6. Ensure that a cursor returned from an aggregate command with a cursor id, and an initial empty batch, is not closed on the driver side.
+6. Ensure that a cursor returned from an aggregate command with a cursor id and an initial empty batch is not closed on the driver side.
-7. The ``killCursors`` command sent during the “Resume Process” must not be allowed to throw an exception.
+7. The ``killCursors`` command sent during the "Resume Process" must not be allowed to throw an exception.
-8. ``$changeStream`` stage for ``ChangeStream`` against a server ``>=4.0`` that has not received any results yet MUST include a ``startAtClusterTime`` when resuming a changestream.
+8. ``$changeStream`` stage for ``ChangeStream`` against a server ``>=4.0`` that has not received any results yet MUST include a ``startAtOperationTime`` option when resuming a changestream.
 9. ``ChangeStream`` will resume after a ``killCursors`` command is issued for its child cursor.